orodrigogo/image360viewer/README.md

 ## 📱 Demo
-View a demo at Expo
+View a demo at Expo Web: